wictorwilen/gulp-spsync/README.md

     ]
 }
 ```
-12. Create a new file in the root of your folder called `gulpfile.js`, and modify it as follows
+12. Create a new file in the root of your folder called `gulpfile.js`, and modify it as follows.
+This task will monitor all files in the `Src` folder
 ```
 var gulp = require('gulp')
 var sp = require('gulp-spsync')
 gulp.task('default', function() {
-return gulp.src('src/*.*').
+return gulp.src('src/**/*.*').
     pipe(sp({
         "client_id":"3d271647-2e12-4ae5-9271-04b3aa67dcd3",
         "client_secret":"Zk9ORywN0gaGljrtlxfp+s5vh7ZyWV4dRpOXCLjtl8U=",
         "realm" : "",
         "site" : "https://contoso.sharepoint.com/sites/site",
-        "library": "Site Assets",
         "verbose": "true"
     })).
     pipe(gulp.dest('build'))
 })
 ```
 13. Replace the client_id and client_secret parameters with the value for the App you just created
-14. Replace the site URL with your site URL and the library name with your library name
+14. Replace the site URL with your site URL
-15. Create a folder called `Src`
+15. Create a folder called `Src` (you can call it whatever you want, but the tasks above/below uses `Src`)
+16. Create sub folders to the `Src` folder where each Subfolder represents a Library in a site.
+You can alos create a subfolder called `_catalogs` and
+add a subfolder to that one called `masterpage` if you want to sync files to the Master Page Gallery.
-16. Add any number of files to the Src folder
+17. Add files as you want to these folders
-17. Press Ctrl-Shift-B to Build and let Gulp and gulp-spsync upload the files to SharePoint
+18. Press Ctrl-Shift-B to Build and let Gulp and gulp-spsync upload the files to SharePoint

 # Using Gulp watchers